 The traditional method of threading, which remains popular today, uses twisted cotton threads that catch and pull out hair in a smooth line.
 It allows for more control than waxing, and some say it’s less painful – although pain is in the eye of the beholder, so to speak.

 Threading’s precision is a definite plus because, unlike waxing, you can target individual hairs without damaging the skin around it.

 Keep in mind that threading isn’t a DIY project.
+Over-trimming is very common if you use the eyebrow threading technique because it can be so easy to pull out the wrong hairs if you don’t have proper guide markers in place.
 You’ll need to seek the services of a professional if you want the best results.
 Prices and results may vary from technician to technician, so it pays to do your research before you set up an appointment.